-A liberal arts minor is offered in education.
+A minor in arts and sciences is offered in education.
 This minor consists of a minimum of 15 upper division units in education selected from Education 102A-102B, 102C-102D, 115A-115B with the approval of the Dean of Professional Education.